-- Usually, you need to have an excellent credit rating to lease a car, more so than if you were taking out a PCP or HP.
+- Usually, you need to have an excellent credit rating for personal leasing a new car than if you were taking out a PCP or HP.

-- When you hand the car back, you will have the vehicle inspected for any damage that isn’t considered fair wear and tear.
+- When you return the vehicle at the end, you will have the car inspected for any damage that isn’t considered fair wear and tear.
 You’ll have to pay for any repairs.

 - You have a set mileage limit, and you’ll face heavy fines if you drive over it.

-- If you decide that you can no longer afford the car, it isn’t easy to get out of the contract.
+- Getting out of the contract isn’t easy if you decide that you can no longer afford the car.
 You’ll have to hand the vehicle back and pay a cancellation fee (usually a charge of at least 50% of the remaining total you owe).

 No deposit car finance options

-One of the main attractions of car financing is that it’s an affordable way to buy a car that you can’t pay for outright.
-However, that doesn’t quite work out when you don’t have a couple of thousand sitting around for a deposit!
+One of the main attractions of car financing is that it’s an affordable way to buy a car that you can’t buy outright.
+However, that doesn’t work out when you don’t have a couple of thousand sitting around for a deposit!

 Thankfully, no deposit car finance for young drivers is very common.
-As long as you meet the requirements (usually your income, credit score, and so on), then you can probably find a no deposit car finance deal.
-This means that you’ll pay more over the long-term, but it can be a good option if you don’t have the cash upfront and don’t want to wait.
+As long as you meet the requirements (usually your income, credit score, etc.), you can probably find a no deposit car finance deal.
+You’ll pay more over the long term, but it can be a good option if you don’t have the cash upfront and don’t want to wait.

 When it comes to a deposit, you also don’t need to pay in cash!
-If you have an older car, you can trade the car in to the dealer, and this will take a chunk of your deposit (depending on the car’s value).
-This is called part-exchanging.
+If you have an older car, you can trade the car to the dealer, and this will take a chunk of your deposit (depending on the car’s value), known as part-exchanging.

-It’s actually quite convenient too, as you don’t need to worry about selling the car yourself.
+It’s pretty convenient, too, as you don’t need to worry about selling the car yourself.
 However, if you’re up for it, you might be able to get more money by selling to a third party and then putting that money towards your deposit.

 In summary, there’s no perfect car financing option for everyone.
-It really depends on your circumstances:
+It depends on your circumstances:

 - If you want to pay to own the car eventually, take out a Personal Loan or HP

-If you’re not sure whether you want to keep the car, take out a PCP.
+If you’re unsure if you wish to keep the car, take out a PCP.

-- If you don’t want to own the car or want to drive a brand new car, consider a car lease.
+- Consider a car lease if you don’t want to own the vehicle or want to drive a brand new car.

-Whether you have a considerable income and an excellent credit history, or you’re looking at your first decent paying job, you’re bound to find a car financing deal for you.
-Just make sure you’ve got the budget for it, and go for it!
+Whether you have a considerable income and an excellent credit history or looking at your first decent paying job, you’re bound to find a car financing deal for you.
+Just make sure you’ve got the budget, and go for it!